Karma Tashi Ling

 Padmasambhava is recorded as having had a miraculous birth - born from a lotus flower as a young child, not an infant.
 This could represent his attainment of enlightenment without having had to follow stages along a path, or practice gradually to realize the ultimate truth.

 Guru Padmasambhava taught the Vajrayana, and he is associated with the principle of Guru Yoga, the perfect embodiment of it.

-Our Sunday Sadhana of Guru Rinpoche is a special practice, dedicated to the heart of the Vajrayana, and can be profound and mystical to practice as a group.
 The 17th Karmapa is often described as being a manifestation of Guru Rinpoche in our times.

 Amitabha BuddhaAmitabha Buddha is a cherished figure across many major sects of Mahayana Buddhism in Asia.
 His name means "Infinite Light".
 Amitabha is a fully realized Buddha with an associated Pure Land called Dewachen.
 Before he became a Buddha, he was a Bodhisattva known as Dharmakara who made 48 vows, one of which was not to attain Buddhahood until he had created a Pure Land where beings who practiced sincerely could go to become enlightened.
 His Pure Land is said to be closer to our world than the Pure Lands of other Buddhas.

 In the sadhana practice, we are coming from the perspective of Amitabha in his Pure Land.
 He is usually shown in the lotus posture with his hands in meditation mudra in his lap, and is red in color.
 He is accompanied by Chenresig in white standing on his right, and Vajrapani in blue standing on his left.